-In an interview with Canadian broadcaster RDS in 2018, Lance Stroll stated that his father is a businessman and that he invests in ventures that he is sure will work.
-Therefore, Lawrence Stroll’s interest in teams, from Prema Powerteam to Racing Point, goes far beyond interaction with his son: these are opportunities for high investments.
+In an interview with Canadian broadcaster RDS in 2018, Lance Stroll stated that his father is a businessman and invests in ventures that he is sure will work.
+Therefore, from Prema Powerteam to Racing Point, Lawrence Stroll’s interest in teams goes far beyond interaction with his son: these are opportunities for high investments.

 4- The rumors: reporting before knowing the truth

-In 2018, with Force India sale to the consortium led by Lawrence Stroll (also formed by Silas Chou, Michael de Picciotto, John McCaw Jr., John Idol, Jonathan Dudman, and Andre Desmarais), the media speculated that Lance would move to the team immediately, as the engineering department of Williams failed in making a competitive car.
+In 2018, Force India was sold to the consortium led by Lawrence Stroll, also formed by Silas Chou, Michael de Picciotto, John McCaw Jr., John Idol, Jonathan Dudman, and Andre Desmarais.
+Then, the media speculated that Lance would move to the team immediately, as the engineering department of Williams failed in making a competitive car.
 When Esteban Ocon left the team after the season, his fans and some journalists immediately blamed the Strolls.
 They acted as if the French driver had his situation already assured before the sale of the team.